Y Combinator graduate PredictLeads helps VCs hunt for unicorns – TechCrunch

 Now that it’s a graduate of YC, the team is in the process of moving its headquarters to the U.S. Either New York or San Francisco, says Xever, who’s currently navigating the difficult visa application process.

 The startup is today raising a $1.5 million seed financing at a $10 million valuation.
-They plan to use the capital to expand their service to cater to quant funds, build a Salesforce app to better support sales teams, and, of course, expand their small team.
+They plan to use the capital to expand their service to cater to quant funds, build a Salesforce app to better support sales teams and, of course, expand their small team.